What is “Green Architecture”? Is it becasue it is Green Painted? or buildings with Greenhouses? No, no such a thing….

 You probably saw on TV or read in newspapers stories about “Green Building” or “Green Architecture” or may be “Sustainable Architecture” or “Sustainable Building”.
 All of these titles mean pretty much the same.
 Green Architeture is often associated with some trend or type of Buildings that may seem beyond reach for an average consumer.
 It may seem as something imposed on people, bringing changes to life’s routine or lifestyle.
 Not really.

 Green Architecture starts with the Site.
-First is your site’s orientation, which defines where the glazing, solid insulated wall, roof type should be, not only view wise but energy loss/gain wise.
-With this thinking, in Cold climates Southern glazing can be vast and gaining as much sun energy as possible while storing it actively in the solar panels or passively in the Concrete floor Slabs.
+First is your site’s orientation beneficial to the building?
+This orientation defines where the glazing or well insulated wall , roof type should be.
+Site orientation is not only defined view wise but energy loss/gain wise.
+With this thinking in mind, in Cold climates Southern glazing can be vast and gaining as much sun energy as possible while storing it actively in the solar panels or passively in the Concrete floor Slabs.
 In warm climates southern glazing would need to be shaded to prevent heat gain thus reducing HVAC output.
-If the site is sloped, pad should not be cut (it uses a lot of energy to accomplish and chages sites natural drainage / vegetation).
+If the site is sloped, pad should not be cut (Site Cutting/Grading requires a lot of energy to accomplish and changes site’s natural drainage often negatively impacting native vegetation).
 So new designs should follow natural site slope to maintain harmony with the existing land configuration.
-Resulting Building will be organically tied to the site and its celestial origin.
+Resulting Building will be organically tied to the site in its celestial origin.
 Next if feasible it is important to retain existing vegetation and build around.
-Just imagine a tree growing in the middle of the building, inside a courtyard….
+Just imagine a tree growing in the middle of the building, inside of a courtyard….

 Going further into the system, Building Insulation should be placed on the outside of the building envelope for best protectin from cold or heat.